Leeds is no stranger to cocktail bars, so if you like your spirits whipped up into something altogether more exciting, here’s where to go…

 Leeds Postal Service, Westpoint, Wellington Street, Leeds, West Yorkshire, LS1 4JY.

 Harvey Nichols Fourth Floor Bar & Bottle Room

 If it’s shopping and cocktails you’re interested in, Harvey Nichols will tick all your boxes.
 You can pick up everything from designer label threads to foodie delights, before heading upstairs for a drink.
 They now have two options for you – the Fourth Floor Bar and the ever-so-slightly more relaxed Bottle Room.
-Both offer their own unique selection of cocktails – try The Last Word (Bombay gin, Green Chartreuse, Maraschino liqueur and grapefruit) in the Fourth Floor Bar or sup an Orange Blossom Martini (Grey Goose L’Orange vodka, Noilly Prat vermouth and blossom bitters) in The Bottle Room.
+Both offer their own unique selection of cocktails – try The Last Word (Bombay gin, Green Chartreuse, Maraschino liqueur and grapefruit) in the Fourth Floor Bar or sup a Japanese Martini (Sake, Jinzu gin and Suze bitters) in The Bottle Room.

 Harvey Nichols Fourth Floor Bar & Bottle Room, 107-111 Briggate, Leeds, West Yorkshire, LS1 6AZ.

-One of the more recent additions to Leeds’ thriving nightlife scene, Banyan finally arrived in Leeds in the summer of 2016, bringing with it a cocktail menu that makes City Square the perfect stop, whether you’re grabbing a quick drink on your way to the station or starting your night on the town.
-Their Espresso Martini comes highly recommend, but it’s accompanied by a whole host of intriguing concoctions, like the Geisha Girl, a mix of Ketel One Citroen vodka, plum sake, guava, lemon and pineapple with a dash of prosecco.
+Banyan is a cornerstone of Leeds’ thriving nightlife scene and has a cocktail menu that makes City Square the perfect stop, whether you’re grabbing a quick drink on your way to the station or starting your night on the town.
+Their Pistachio Espresso Martini comes highly recommended, but it’s accompanied by a whole host of intriguing concoctions, like the ’64 Old Fashioned, which sees Jack Daniel’s Gentleman Jack, blended with Chartreuse liqueur and a dash of their house-made bitters.